 Transitioning from Projects to Products to meet Analytics Demand

 Big Data and Analytics are the marketing and sales buzzwords of the day but many have been working in this space for years and would claim that nothing is new.
 This is both true and false at the same time mainly because there is lack of clarity in these terms.
-Yes, Analytics have been around since the advent of the computer.
+Yes, Analytics has been around since the advent of the computer.
 So what has changed?
 Data is no longer the limiting factor.
 Some have quoted that 90 percent of the world’s data has been produced in just the last two years.
 The limiting factor, now, is our old approach of having a “data first” philosophy.
 This has always been problematic but with the amount of data available to us today (and in the future) there is no way to keep up.
 We have all heard the following quote, “We are data rich but information poor.”
 Reality is that too much time is being spent gathering data and producing reports and not nearly enough time is spent actually gaining insights and driving improvement.

 Traditionally, IT, Informatics and Analytics departments managed business intelligence (BI) demand through an intake process with rigorous prioritization and project management.
 This approach was coupled with enterprise data warehouse projects that would focus mainly on repositioning data from available source systems.
 Solutions were often delivered that targeted a single function or department (such as supply chain, finance, surgery, emergency medicine, etc.) and brought a series of descriptive dashboards and reports.
 This is what I would refer to as a “data first” approach.
 The results were usually somewhat successful but always short of expectations, especially in the time lapse between request and delivery.
 It also meant the department sponsoring the project would be responsible for sales, marketing and support.
 For this reason, tools were often underutilized or even worse not used at all.